White kitten on sofa

 cat

 Daventry Veterinary Clinic describes itself as a privately owned, independent practice (established in 2001) treating dogs, cats, rabbits and small mammals.
 Based on the website and recent reviews, it appears set up for routine preventative care and surgery (vaccinations, microchipping, dental and surgical treatments), with emergency care also stated as available.
 In reviews, owners give concrete examples of the team helping a nervous dog become more comfortable over time, and taking time to explain procedures (including end-of-life appointments and surgical aftercare).
-One reviewer, however, alleges misleading information about repeat-prescription limits and reports a £20 charge to issue a prescription, alongside long waits past appointment time.

 #3 Ranking